khobbs1948/Project-2-/README.md

 Project 2:
 Extract, Transform, and Load
+The US has witnessed several mass shootings.
+With recent news of yet another two mass shootings in the past month and much debate ongoing on gun regulations at a state and national level, the team decided to set up a data set that could merge mass shooting data by state and year with the number of gun regulations in that state in the corresponding year.

 Proposal:

 Extract data from two csv files on mass shootings and gun regulations by state and year.
 ------------
 Sources of data